vsharha/WordsFrequency-POS/readme.md

 -   `combined` - the combined dataset with default settings
 -   `nouns` - singular nouns from each language with frequency data
 -   `verbs` - verbs from each language with frequency data
+-   `adjectives` - adjectives from each language with frequency data

 ## Getting started